IvettB/585_Lab9/README.md

 - **Input Data:** User-entered password (first prompt)
 - **ZKP Step:** **Step 3 - Client creates a signature from their password and sends it to the server**
 - **Plain Language Description:**
 At this step, the client (user) enters their password when prompted.
 However, the actual password is never sent to the server.
 Instead, the program uses a cryptographic function to transform the password into a digital signature.
 This signature acts as a mathematical proof that the client knows the correct password, without revealing what the password actually is.
-The transformation applied to the password is one-way, meaning that even if an attacker intercepted the signature, they would not be able to reverse it to determine the original password.
-This ensures that the password remains secret while still allowing the client to prove their knowledge of it.

 ---